mattgiguere/electric/README.md

 [![MIT-Lic](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/mattgiguere/electric/blob/master/LICENSE)

-This repository contains all the code and data that went into an analysis of the electric usage in the United States by state.
+This repository contains all the code and data that went into my analysis of the electric usage in the United States by state.

 ###Directory Descriptions